What is the relative volume indicator and how do you use it when trading?

 How does the relative volume indicator work?

-A share with high relative volume indicates increased interest in the stock, which makes it worth monitoring in case a trading opportunity appears.
+A stock with high relative volume indicates increased interest in the asset, which makes it worth monitoring in case a trading opportunity appears.

 Some traders look for the RVOL to be at least above 2.0 or double the normal average volume to indicate the stock is 'in play' and attractive to trade.
-Earnings announcements, respected analyst upgrades or downgrades, social media activity, press releases, index rebalances and geopolitical events can all cause increases in volume traded and RVOLs to become elevated.
+Factors that can cause increases in volume traded and RVOLs include earnings announcements, respected analyst upgrades or downgrades, social media activity, press releases, index rebalances and geopolitical events.

 Using other technical indicators in conjunction with the RVOL indicator can be useful for identifying trading opportunities.
-A stock can have high relative volume for one or even several days, but still have a limited move in its price because the buyers and sellers are equally matched.
+A stock can have high relative volume for one or even several days, but still have a limited move in its price because the buyers and sellers are more or less equally matched.
 However, elevated volume may indicate that the stock price is about to have a larger price move.
-The buyers or sellers may appear to be evenly matched, but this could change if the buyers or sellers complete their order – which may lead to a market imbalance and a sharp price move.

 By monitoring support and resistance levels or using Bollinger Bands and other technical analytical tools, traders can identify breakout levels and momentum trading opportunities.
 Traders also look for high short interest and low free float in stocks, as these factors may exacerbate the move.